chrisbarrett/skeletor.el/README.md

 ## Creating Projects

-Use `M-x create-project` to create a new project based on an existing template.
+Use `M-x skeletor-create-project` to create a new project based on an existing template.
 You will be guided through any configuration needed.

 By default, new projects are created in `~/Projects`.
-Customise `skel-project-directory` to change this.
+Customise `skeletor-project-directory` to change this.

 ## Defining Project Templates